aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 Once I had well tuned difference videos the real challenge started.
 What unique characteristics does a squash ball have that noise or players do not?
 Through fine tuning of `blobItUp` I was able to isolate objects of the right size, but I was still a long way away from generating paths.

 My tuning process was simple trial and error.
 I would change the size of my morphological dilation brush and minimum and maximum blob size.
 If no detections were found in a frame where there should be, I would redo the dilation with a larger brush.
-If too many detections were found, I would use 'noPeople' and the second difference video to figure out which detections could be ignored.
+If too many detections were found, I would use `noPeople` and the second difference video to figure out which detections could be ignored.

 At that point my detections were reliable and I was ready to solve my original problem - finding where on the front wall the ball made contact.
 A simple solution to this problem is possible with my two dimensional setup.
 When the ball changes direction and speed in a pixel on top of the front wall I could locate that point in the 2D space of the front wall.
 There are many problems with this setup and to do it right, I would need at least 2 cameras.
 In any case, without a setup to track the ball, only to detect it, my task was not feasible.